cbody2/Rcodestats/README.md

 # R-code-anova-stats
 This is a collection of abstract case studies based entirely on ANOVA statistics.
+Features multifactor hypothesis tests.